noppefoxwolf/presentations/tryswift/25/presentation-en.md

 [^2]: https://slackmojis.com

 ^ Yes, we also use meme emojis.
-^ On Slack and Mastodon, users can register their own emojis.
+^ On Slack and Mastodon, Users can register their own emojis.

 ---